Celebrating Black Stories Titles

 When Shirley Chisholm was asked why she would dare run for president, her response was, why not her?

 Shirley Anita St. Hill Chisholm rose from being the child of immigrants to the United States to running for the highest office in the land.
-Her achievement in doing this as a Black woman was not in spite of her background but rather because of it.
-She became both the first African American woman elected to the US Congress and the first female African American of a major political party to make a serious run for president of the United States.
+She was both the first African American woman elected to the US Congress and the first African American woman of a major political party to make a serious run for president of the United States.

-She persevered by being steadfast in her political convictions and unwillingness to compromise on the issues she believed in.
-Chisholm directly challenged the political establishment and was successful because she galvanized women, minorities, young people, and the poor not only in her home district in Brooklyn, New York, but across the country.
+These achievements were not in spite of her background but rather because of it.
+She persevered by being steadfast in her political convictions and unwilling to compromise on the issues she believed in.
+Chisholm directly challenged the political establishment and gave a political voice to so many segments of society that were historically ignored—women, racial minorities, young people, the gay community, domestic and agricultural workers, and the poor—not only in her home district in Brooklyn, New York, but across the country.

-As many historians have pointed out, without Shirley Chisholm there may not have been a Hillary Clinton, Barack Obama, or Kamala Harris.
+Without Shirley Chisholm there may not have been a Hillary Clinton, Barack Obama, or Kamala Harris.

 Afrofuturism